 This level of information can be easily loaded into an Excel file.
 The discipline needed to maintain the register needs accountability within an organization.
 The quality of the data recorded will enhance the on sale potential and realizable value.
 To use the example of maximising value on the sale of your car – if you are to on-sell your vehicle a buyer will want to know how it has been maintained and good record keeping of these actions will enhance the sales potential.

 To create more Circularity with Assets we need to open our minds to the fundamentals of reducing both waste and the demand for new resources.

 Business leaders need to champion the philosophy of Circular Asset Management and adopt internal policy to encourage processes that can maximise the potential for assets to be Reused, Repurposed and then Recycled.
-Consideration of the commercial value and risk balance needs to gain more appreciation of the importance to use Assets to their life fullness in the way we reach purchase decisions.
+Consideration of the commercial value and risk balance needs to gain appreciation in the importance to use Assets to their life fullness.

 As a community we need to collaborate and offer our assets to support areas that might be in need – more and more we believe that LUP Global can assist in the reallocation of critical assets to relieve shortages in Australia and across other countries.